adam-maj/robotics/README.md

 - Importantly, Optimus will have access to the revenue stream being generated by Tesla indefinitely, which may prove valuable as humanoid robotics timelines start to extend.
 This is not something any other general-purpose robotics companies have yet.

 Building humanoid robotics is a natural extension to Tesla's core skills already, which is also why they have been so fast to catch up to the frontier of humanoid robotics with Optimus 2.

+The most important point here is not that Tesla has a technological moat around robotics technology, but that they have the organizational DNA built around 20 years of experience working on the exact type of engineering challenge that the general-purpose robotics problem poses, and the world is likely underestimating how valuable of an asset this will be in the humanoid arms race.

 > [!IMPORTANT]
 >